Brunosil97/bruno-portfolio/README.md

-# Bruno Portfolio
+# Bruno's Portfolio

-Welcome to **Bruno Portfolio**—a modern, innovative personal portfolio developed with Vue 3 and Vite, designed to showcase my technical skills and projects as a developer.
+Welcome to **Bruno's Portfolio**—a modern, innovative personal portfolio developed with Vue 3 and Vite, designed to showcase my technical skills and projects as a developer.
 This portfolio is presented as a real-world technical documentation site, giving visitors a unique experience that mimics the look and feel of professional web documentation.

 ## Overview

-**Bruno Portfolio** serves as an online resume and project showcase for Bruno Silva.
+**Bruno's Portfolio** serves as an online resume and project showcase for Bruno Silva.
 Designed as if it were a tech documentation website, the portfolio details my professional experience, technical skills, and diverse projects.
 Each section is presented with clarity and precision, reinforcing my commitment to quality and innovation.

 ## Features